-This communications plan represents an overview of the annual communications process adopted by the Foundation during its first five years of operation.
+This communications plan represents an overview of the annual communications process adopted by the Foundation during its first six years of operation.
 It addresses the key elements to reach identified target audiences and to assure accountability to the Federal government, and to key stakeholders who wish to see positive results from the funded projects.

-Like all plans, however, it is evolving and will be adapted as circumstances require and serve as the basis of informing future communications plans.
+This communications plan is constantly evolving and is adaptive as circumstances require.